-The third eye aligns with the teachings of Jesus of Nazareth, who lived in the land of Galilee (1-34 ACE, modern day Palestine and Israel).
+The third eye aligns with the wisdom teachings of Jesus of Nazareth, who is believed to have lived in the land of Galilee (1-34 CE, modern day Palestine and Israel).
 Jesus was born into a Jewish family during a time of Roman rule.
-Around the age of thirty, Jesus began teaching that the“Kingdom of God”was within everybody.
+Around the age of thirty, Jesus began teaching that the“Kingdom”was within everyone.
 This was contrary to Jewish belief and Roman law.
-He taught Jews, Gentiles (half-Jews) and Samaritans (non-Jews) to know their divine spark within them.
-He taught non-judgment, humility, compassion and forgiveness.
-He saw how money, greed and power were blinding people from seeing their soul’s truth.
-Most saw Jesus as a teacher/Rabbi; or a charismatic rebel.
-Some called him “King of the Jews.”
+He taught Jews, Gentiles (half-Jews) and Samaritans (non-Jews) to know and believe that the divine was within them.

 “The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.” – Jesus – Mathew 6:22